 The article "Is this study legit?
-5 questions to ask when reading news stories of medical research" is a neat introduction to the sorts of questions you should ask in these situations, but there's more than that when it comes to critical appraisal.
+5 questions to ask when reading news stories of medical research" is a succinct introduction to the sorts of questions you should ask in these situations, but there's more than that when it comes to critical appraisal.
 Read on to learn more about this practical and crucial aspect of evidence-based practice.

 Critical appraisal forms part of the process of evidence-based practice.